inbravo/java-to-scala/first-milestone/why-scala.md

   * Functional programming languages are experiencing a renaissance in recent years, chief among them are Scala and Clojure
   * Scala is more fashionable these days.
 It provides both object oriented and functional programming
   * Scala is interoperable with Java classes, your knowledge of Java API will be helpfull in designing Scala Systems
+  * This books considers you a Java Programmer, and try not to dive deeply in revealing all Scala Concepts, which are common with Java

 ---